-43.7 The department will

-- (a) monitor and report on general nursing/midwifery overtime levels to employees and their representatives through the Australian Nursing and Midwifery Federation/ Department of Health Consultative Committee; and - (b) specifically monitor Nurse 6 hours of work and if they are found to be working excessive and unreasonable levels of additional work the department will: - (i) explore options for addressing the excessive hours; and - (ii) these options could include: - A. a reallocation of duties in the case of excessive hours being worked by an individual Nurse 6; or - B. a request to the Commissioner to compensate the employee or employees for the additional hours worked; or - C. some other appropriate intervention.
+- 46.7 The department will - (a) monitor and report on general nursing/midwifery overtime levels to employees and their representatives through the Australian Nursing and Midwifery Federation/ Department of Health Consultative Committee; and - (b) specifically monitor Nurse 6 hours of work and if they are found to be working excessive and unreasonable levels of additional work the department will: - (i) explore options for addressing the excessive hours; and - (ii) these options could include: - A. a reallocation of duties in the case of excessive hours being worked by an individual Nurse 6; or - B. a request to the Commissioner to compensate the employee or employees for the additional hours worked; or - C. some other appropriate intervention. - (c) Clinical nurses at or above the N6 classification who believe they have worked excessive overtime have the option to put forward a business case to the CEO of Health as to why they believe their hours of work are excessive and why they should therefore be paid for these hours.